chrisgrieser/nvim-recorder/README.md

 notice](https://github.com/mfussenegger/nvim-dap/discussions/810#discussioncomment-4623606).

 ### Lazy-loading the plugin
-`nvim-recorder` can be lazy-loaded, but the setup is a bit more complex than with other plugins.

 `nvim-recorder` is best lazy-loaded on the mappings for `startStopRecording` and `playMacro`.
-However, it is still required to set the mappings to the `setup` call.
+However, adding the statusline components to `lualine` will cause the plugin to load before you start or play a recording.

-However, since using the status line components also results in loading the plugin.
-The loading of the status line components can be delayed by setting them in the plugin's `config`.
-The only drawback of this method is that no component is shown when until you start or play a recording (which you can completely disregard when you set `clear = true`, though).
+To avoid this, the statusline components need to be loaded only in the plugin's `config`.
+The drawback of this method is that no component is shown when until you start or play a recording (which you can completely disregard when you set `clear = true`, though).

-Nonetheless, the plugin is pretty lightweight (~350 lines of code), so not lazy-loading it should not have a big impact.
+Nonetheless, the plugin is pretty lightweight (~400 lines of code), so not lazy-loading it should not have a big impact.

 ```lua